JohnFTitor/vet_clinic/README.md

 > This repository is meant to get started with PostgreSQL.

+## Scheme Diagram

+Click [this link](https://dbdiagram.io/d/62434882bed61838731f29db) to see the scheme diagram for this project.
+Hover over the lines or the row to get info on the relations with other tables

 ## Getting Started

 To get a local copy up and running follow these simple example steps.